dingxiong/dingxiong.github.io/_posts/2025-07-29-jenkins-controller.md

 ## Agent

-### Agent parser

 ### Pipeline execution

 1. It is a groovy script
-2. `agent {}` is actually a function call.
-It is a great disguise as a DSL.
-3. so how the functions are called? where defined? what arguments?
+2. so how the functions are called? where defined? what arguments?

 ```groovy
 import org.jenkinsci.plugins.pipeline.modeldefinition.agent.DeclarativeAgentDescriptor